Hair loss after pregnancy is often a very normal physical reaction because the hormones rapidly change after childbirth.

 Eating a diet high which is loaded with fruits and vegetables and also contain flavonoids and antioxidants which provide protection to the hair follicles and encourage hair growth.

-If you are already taking a healthy diet then you need not take food supplements.
+If you are already taking a protein diet for hair growth then you need not take food supplements.

 Use Volumizing Shampoo